core-api/javascript-client/README.md

 ## Getting Started
 ### Installation
-    npm install coreapi
+    npm install coreapi-promise
 ### Working with the API
-The only name exported by `coreapi` is `get`, a function taking one argument, a URL, and returning a Promise.
+The default export from `coreapi-promise` is `get`, a function taking one argument, a URL, and returning a Promise which is resolved with a Document.

 You can retrieve the starting point of an API,